WHY? by Chris Flegler

 WON and 28 by Amir Abdur-Rahim

 As I sit here reflecting on my first season as a head coach, there were a ton of positives even though we ended up winning only one game.
-If not for the for the self-confidence and perseverance my parents instilled in my siblings and I at a young age it would have rattled me pretty good.
-Now, I would be lying…
+If not for the self-confidence and perseverance my parents instilled in my siblings and I at a young age it would have rattled me pretty good.
+Now, I would be lying if I said it…

 Read More